Statement in support of my nomination as Leader of the Green Party. [2016, but still relevant in 2018]

 I would not be the best possible leader of the Green Party.
 Caroline Lucas would be better, and so would Andrew Cooper .
-I don’t know Jonathan Bartley well enough to comment.
+I don’t know Jonathan Bartley [in 2016] well enough to comment.
 I am highly unsuitable if only on account of my age.
 Bu I am surprisingly healthy at 81, and I have as clear a vision as ever of what the party I helped to found was about, what it should still be about, and some essential steps towards achieving that.

 If I am elected against my own expectations, then Andrew Cooper would be a fairly safe bet as Deputy Leader.
 Whilst I have a clear idea of how I would go about raising the profile of the most serious issue facing us today, I would expect my Deputy to take some of the strain.
 So the effective choice to be made by the Green Party would be Bartley v Cooper.
 For myself I would however have a simple narrative:

 - We are in danger of exceeding the Earth’s capacity to cope